insundaycathy/M-SyMoN/README.md

 This dataset contains 13,166 movie/TV-show summary videos from various Youtube channels.
 You can find the download instructions and annotation file explainations here:

 ### Download
-M-SyMoN is divided into a weakly-supervised portion without human annotations and a supervised portion with human annotated exact video-text correspondence.
-The weakly-supervised portion contains 12,686 videos and the supervised portion contains 480 videos.
-The supervised portion is further divided into a training set, a validation set and a test set.
+M-SyMoN is divided into a unannotated portion without human annotations and a annotated portion with human annotated exact video-text correspondence.
+The unannotated portion contains 12,686 videos and the annotated portion contains 480 videos.
+The annotated portion is further divided into a training set, a validation set and a test set.

-The video urls for the weakly-supervised portion of M-SyMoN is stored in: `url list of weakly-supervised videos/`
+The video urls for the unannotated portion of M-SyMoN is stored in: `url list of unannotated videos/`

 The video urls for the videos annotated portion of M-SyMoN is stored in: `url list of annotated videos/`